ozcansayis/ozcansayis/README.md

 <br/>

 ## 👨‍💻 About Me
-I'm immersed in a Software Development Engineer in Test (SDET) bootcamp, honing my skills in Java, HTML, Selenium WebDriver, JUnit, and TestNG.
+I'm immersed in a Software Development Engineer in Test (SDET) bootcamp, honing my skills in Java, HTML, Selenium WebDriver, JUnit, TestNG, and Cucumber.
 I'm excited about applying what I learn in real-world projects and collaborating with like-minded individuals.
 <hr/>

 <h2 align="center">⚒️ Languages-Frameworks-Tools ⚒️</h2>